GOT-10k: A Large High-Diversity Benchmark for Generic Object Tracking in the Wild: Experiments

-\textbf{Illumination variation.} The illumination variation in each frame can be measured by the change of average colors $u_i = \|c_i - c_{i - 1}\|_1$, where $c_i$ is the average object color at frame $i$.
-Then we compute the indicator of illumination variation as the average of $u_i$ across all frames.
+\textbf{Illumination variation.} The degree of illumination variation in each frame can be measured by the change of average colors $u_i = \|c_i - c_{i - 1}\|_1$, where $c_i$ is the average object color (with RGB channels normalized to $[0, 1]$) at frame $i$.

-\textbf{Small/Largs objects.} Objects with very small or very large resolutions can affect the tracking performance.
-We first measure object size $s$ for each video as the average of $s_i$ across all frames, then we use the median of these sizes $s^{median}$ to represent normal object size.
-The indicator of small/large object is defined as:

-According to the above indicators, we select the top 20\% hardest videos (i.e., 36 videos) for each challenging attribute from testing data for analysis.
-Results are visualized in Figure~\ref{fig:challenge_curves}.
-From the figure we observe that the most challenging attribute is \textit{aspect ratio variation}, which causes 10\%$\sim$15\% absolute drop in AO for most trackers.
-This indicates that tracking under object deformation and rotation is still difficult for current trackers.
-Another highly challenging factor is \textit{fast motion}, where the evaluation results are around 7\%$\sim$10\% lower than overall performance.

-Among all baseline methods, GOTURN performs considerably better than other trackers on \textit{aspect ratio variation} subset.
-By learning conditioned bounding box regressor, GOTURN is able to accurately locate the boundary of target when it deforms or rotates.
-It also helps GOTURN to distinguish "object" from "background", which improves its robustness on \textit{occlusion} subset -- when target reappears, GOTURN is more likely to recover the target instead of locating to background occluders.
-ECO achieves the best performance on \textit{fast motion, illumination variation} and \textit{small/large objects} subsets.
-ECO employs a very large search area (4.5 times target size) in both learning and tracking stages, enabling it to locate fast moving objects with a better chance.
-The rich feature hierarchy (HOG, shallow and deep layer outputs of CNNs) also improves the accuracy of ECO on different sizes of objects and under illumination variation.
+\textbf{Low resolution objects.} Objects with small sizes may affect the tracking performance since less fine-grained features can be extracted from them.
+We measure the resolution of an object by comparing its size with the median object size in our dataset.
+Formally, the indicator is defined as $s_i / s^{\text{median}}$, where $s_i = \sqrt{w_i h_i}$ and $s^{\text{median}}$ is the median of object sizes over all frames in our test data.
+We only consider frames with $s_i \leq s^{\text{median}}$ in the evaluation.